A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Discussion

 \subsection{Upper limits to AT2017gfo-like kilonovae}

-{\bf In the previous section we have found} that in seven cases a {\bf AT2017gfo}-like emission could have been detected since its expected luminosity is well above the {\bf observed optical counterpart} luminosity (see Tab. \ref{tab:ressum1} and Tab. \ref{tab:ratiolum}).
+In the previous section (\S\ref{sec:constraints}) we show that in seven cases an AT2017gfo-like emission could have been detected since its expected luminosity is well above the observed optical counterpart luminosity (see Tab. \ref{tab:ressum1} and Tab. \ref{tab:ratiolum}). {\bf In particular, we note that in two cases (GRBs 050509B and 061201) if a kilonova was present, it should be less luminous than AT2017gfo up to more than a factor of 5 for the blue component \citep[see also ][]{Gompertz2018a}.} In the following, we will consider only those with accurate redshift determination (see \S\ref{sec:redshift}), which are {\bf GRB 050509B}, 050709, 100206A and 160821B.
+The counterpart luminosity of these {\bf four GRBs} enable us to robustly set constraining upper limits to a possible underlying kilonova component that is fainter than AT2017gfo {\bf \citep[see also][]{Dichiara2019a}}.

-In Figure \ref{fig:ratiotime} we compare the {\bf GRB optical and NIR counterpart luminosities of the blue and red component with those of {\bf AT2017gfo} (the spectral bands of the blue and red component have been defined in \S\ref{sec:res}}).
-Among them, here we consider only those with accurate redshift determination (see \S\ref{sec:redshift}), which are GRB 050709, 100206A and 160821B. {\bf The {\bf counterpart} luminosities of these 3 GRBs enable us to robustly set constraining upper limits to a possible underlying kilonova component that is fainter than {\bf AT2017gfo}.}
+In Figure \ref{fig:ratiotime} we compare their optical and NIR counterpart luminosity with the blue and red component of AT2017gfo (the spectral bands of the blue and red component have been defined in \S\ref{sec:res}).
+In the blue component spectral band, {\bf the strongest constrain is given by GRB 050509B that is more than 5 times fainter than AT2017gfo $\sim35$ hours after the trigger.} GRBs 100206A and 050709 are marginally fainter and still comparable in luminosity to AT2017gfo at $12$ and $\sim50$ hours after the trigger, respectively.

-{\bf In the blue component spectral band, GRBs 100206A and 050709 are marginally fainter and still comparable in luminosity to AT2017gfo at $12$ and $\sim50$ hours after the trigger, respectively. } {\bf For the red component, GRB 160821B was fainter than AT2017gfo, although its blue component has similar luminosity.
-The deepest and earliest constraint is a factor $\sim2$ fainter than AT2017gfo at $\sim1000$nm at $\sim78$ hours after the burst, close to the actual peak of AT2017gfo in the NIR, indicating that in this case the red kilonova is at least partially suppressed.}
+For the red component, GRB 160821B was fainter than AT2017gfo, although its blue component has similar luminosity.
+The deepest and earliest constraint is a factor $\sim2$ fainter than AT2017gfo at $\sim1000$nm at $\sim78$ hours after the burst, close to the actual NIR peak of AT2017gfo, indicating that in this case the red kilonova is at least partially suppressed. {\bf Intriguingly, in the bottom right panel in figure \ref{fig:ratiotime} we show that there are no NIR upper limits below AT2017gfo luminosity after $\sim50$ hours (see also \S\ref{sec:peculiar}).
+The same is not true in the left panel, where upper limits exist below AT2017gfo luminosity level, thus possibly suggesting a larger range of luminosity for the blue counterpart with respect to the red one. }